Arsenal news: Aaron Ramsey's Gunners career over as Emery confirms injury blow | Goal.com

 Aaron Ramsey will play no further games for Arsenal before joining Juventus in the summer after Unai Emery confirmed his hamstring injury will rule him out of the Gunners' season run-in.

-The midfielder, who will sign for Juventus on a free transfer at the end of June, suffered the problem during the Europa League quarter-final triumph over Napoli.
+The midfielder, who will sign for Serie A champions Juve on a free transfer at the end of June, suffered the problem during the Europa League quarter-final triumph over Napoli.

 There were hopes that Ramsey would be able to recover in time to play a part before the season ends, with Emery's side potentially still having a maximum of five matches left, should they advance to the Europa League final.